 How to get to Girona from Barcelona?

-By car is very convenient, and the ride takes about 1h on very well-maintained toll highways (freeways also available).
-You can easily rent a car here.
+Car is very convenient, and the ride takes about 1h on very well-maintained toll highways (freeways also available).

 Girona makes a great day trip from Barcelona and is very accessible throughout the year.

 While some call it the true Catalan capital, it certainly remains a lot quieter than Barcelona.